 For example, across the EU, potato supplies are also tight due to a widespread shortage of seed potatoes and similarly poor 2023 harvests and planting conditions.

-Pre-Brexit, seed potatoes were imported from Scotland, but it is now becoming increasingly difficult to secure the future supply of ware potatoes.
+Pre-Brexit, seed potatoes were sourced predominantly from Scotland and the EU, but subsequent trade barriers with the EU are having a significant impact on UK potato production.
 A resumption of reciprocal trade of seed potatoes between the EU and GB would help to address the current shortage in seed potatoes.

 Food security must be a priority